 The Government of India issued a revised market audit document, "Market Surveillance Policy May 2018 (v1)" on May 20, 2018 and BIS Conformity Assessment Regulations 2018 on June 4 of the same year.
-The operation of the market audit have been clearly documented but the provisions for prepaid costs and cancellation of registration by the manufacturer are unreasonable and unclear.
-Further, additional requests, such as displaying BIS website information (URL) on equipment and packaging, is also included.
+The operation of the market audit have been documented but the provisions for prepaid costs by the manufacturer and cancellation measure of registration are unreasonable and unclear.
+Further, additional requests, such as displaying BIS website information (URL) on equipment and packaging, is also added.